 Breathe in slowly through your nose (inhale & count to 7, hold breath on 3 counts), as relaxed and natural as possible, release (exhale counting to 10) through your mouth in the same matter…slow and natural.
 Do this several times, listening to each inhalation and each exhalation – relax…repeat this process over and over.
 Whenever your thoughts tend to lose focus, gently bring them back listening to your voice.

 I release anything that contradicts peace (fear, doubt, unforgiveness, or other) as I exhale.
-While inhaling – I envision my entire body receiving wisdom, courage, calm or whatever it may be that I am in need of – repeating the process over and over.
+While inhaling – I envision my entire body receiving wisdom, courage, calm or whatever I am in need of – repeating the process over and over.

 The beauty of this breathing technique is that it can be done anywhere – while cooking, cleaning, sitting at the desk, working in the yard, listening to music, or bathing.
 I highly recommend it during intense encounters (at the on-set of stressful moments).
 The point is to start the process, and over time it will become second nature.